Sooo… I kind of stayed up until 5:00 AM last night.

 This is my desk.
 It’s a little bit cluttered, but that’s how I like things.
 My furniture this year didn’t come with a shelf built into the desk, so my family got creative and build one for me instead (my family rocks, if you didn’t know).
 On it I’ve got a tissue box, hand sanitizer, a wood turtle I got in Costa Rica a few summers back, and some more pictures.
 Below the shelf is another white board (plus pin board)–this one with encouraging messages on it.
 In front of it is my Nook, a cup of dry erase markers, my stapler (currently useless because I ran out of staples last week–whoop-de-dooo), a lamp, my desk organizer (pencils, pens, Sharpies, highlighters, paper clips, binder clips, etc), a stack of Post It notes, and my necklace tree.
 To the left are all of my school books, folders, papers, etc. You can see my NaNoWriMo daily goal chart taped to the right, and some miscellaneous papers with blog post and story ideas, etc, to the left.
 I have Post It notes and a couple other things stuck up all over the top of my desk.
 Most of them are quotes to use in novels, reminders about different plot points in the stories I’m working on, etc. Some of them are quotes from people I admire.

 Here are three of my plants.
 I have four in my room right now.
-The two on the right are spider plants (the little one is the big one’s baby–born and raised in the dorms). and the little pine tree in the mug on my window sill is a giant sequoia my mom and brother gave me that hasn’t gotten quite giant yet.
+The two on the right are spider plants (the little one is the big one’s baby–born and raised in the dorms). and the little pine tree in the mug on my window sill is a giant sequoia my mom and sister gave me that hasn’t gotten quite giant yet.
 (But little Suzie is getting there.)

 Here’s my dresser.
 Off to the furthest right you can see a little of my inspirational phrase poster-thing.
 It’s all “live your life with abandon” and “this is your life… make it beautiful” and I’m like, “High-five, inspirational phrase poster-thing–I think I will.”